wrouesnel/dns-config/README.md

   * `--fail-if-empty` - if a key is found but is blank, exit with failure.
 This is useful when using hostname filtering to determine membership of a SRV recordset, for example.

+  * `--suppress-blank` - if a key is found but is the empty string, suppress emitting it as a key-value entirely.
+This is useful when building formatted constructs with the prefix/postfix options.

   * `--hostname-only` - prevents querying down the name hierarchy for values i.e. if looking for `key1` only `key1.host.example.com` will